Kunozan Toshogu Shrine 久能山東照宮

 A shrine dedicated to the leader who unified Japan

 Near Nihondaira Plateau , Kunozan Toshogu is the primary shrine dedicated to shogun Tokugawa Ieyasu, who grew up not far away, in Sunpu Castle .
 Tokugawa is considered something of a deity, and is believed to guard against danger and ensure health, longevity and academic success.
 He is entombed here, and the shrine's museum displays the swords, armor, and belongings of the man who united Japan.

 A ropeway connects nearby Nihondaira Plateau to Kunozan Toshogu.
 You'll get breathtaking views of Byobu Valley and Jigoku Valley along the way.

-The shrine is accessible by bus to Nihondaira Plateau, which takes about 50 minutes.
+The shrine is accessible by bus from JR Shizuoka Station to Nihondaira Plateau, which takes about 50 minutes.